adam0ling/coverTheBookLover/README.md

 # coverTheBookLover

 The purpose of this project is to try and figure out if you can judge a book by its' cover or description.
-Apparantely you can't.
+Apparently you can't.

 * data_explore - overviews the data used.
 * myDescriptionIsMyRating - tries and fails to predict the rating of a book by its' description.